Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Experiments

-\paragraph{Experimental results.} As shown in \cref{tab:textual_main_result}, Omni-DPO consistently and significantly outperforms existing preference-optimization techniques across all benchmarks and settings.
-While both DPO and SimPO improve upon the SFT baseline, Omni-DPO achieves the highest overall scores, underscoring its robustness and effectiveness.
-Notably, Omni-DPO surpasses DPO and SimPO on both the AlpacaEval2 and Arena-Hard datasets across all models.
-Specifically, on the Arena-Hard dataset, Gemma-2-9b-it finetuned with Omni-DPO attains a score of 67.1, outperforming the leading models Claude 3 Opus (2024-02-29)~\cite{Claude_3_2024} (60.4) and Meta-Llama-3.1-70B-Instruct~\cite{LLama_3_1_2024} (55.7)\footnote{Results are from \href{https://huggingface.co/spaces/lmarena-ai/chatbot-arena-leaderboard}{official leaderboard}.}.
+\paragraph{Experimental results.} As in~\cref{tab:textual_main_result}, Uni-DPO consistently and significantly outperforms existing preference learning techniques across all settings.
+While both DPO and SimPO improve upon the SFT baseline, Uni-DPO achieves the highest overall scores, underscoring its robustness and effectiveness.
+Notably, Uni-DPO surpasses DPO and SimPO on both AlpacaEval2 and the Arena-Hard datasets across all models.
+Specifically, on the Arena-Hard dataset, Gemma-2-9B-IT finetuned with Uni-DPO attains a score of 67.1, outperforming the leading models Claude 3 Opus (2024-02-29)~\citep{Claude_3_2024} (60.4) and Llama-3.1-70B-Instruct~\citep{Llama_3_1_2024} (55.7)\footnote{Results are from the \href{https://huggingface.co/spaces/lmarena-ai/chatbot-arena-leaderboard}{official Chatbot Arena Leaderboard}.}.
+Details are in~\cref{subsec:supp_evaluation_results}.

-\paragraph{Scalability analysis.} As indicated by the v0.2 entry in~\cref{tab:textual_main_result}, our method's performance steadily increases as the overall quality of the training data improves, validating the effectiveness of our dual-perspective weighting mechanism in leveraging high-quality samples.
-Besides, as illustrated in~\cref{fig:parameter_sensitivity_n_scale_up} ((a)-(c)), Omni-DPO consistently outperforms SimPO across a spectrum of model sizes, revealing its scalability.
+\paragraph{Scalability analysis.} As indicated by the v0.2 entry in~\cref{tab:textual_main_result}, our method's performance steadily increases as the quality of training data improves, validating the effectiveness of our dynamic weighting mechanism in leveraging high-quality samples.
+Besides, as illustrated in~\cref{subfig:scale_up_alpaca_eval,subfig:scale_up_arena_hard}, Uni-DPO consistently outperforms SimPO across a spectrum of model sizes, revealing its scalability.